- 1: Nectanebo’s Kiosk

 - 17: Trajan’s Kiosk

 - 7: Outer Courtyard

 - 11: Hadrian’s Gate

-The kiosk or vestibule of Nectanebo is a pillared hall which originally had fourteen Hathor-headed columns only six remain) linked by six foot high walls topped by a row of concave cornices and uraeus-serpents.
+The kiosk or vestibule of Nectanebo is a pillared hall which originally had fourteen Hathor-headed columns, only six remain) linked by six-foot high walls topped by a row of concave cornices and uraeus-serpents.
 The walls are decorated with reliefs showing Nectanebo sacrificing to the gods.

 Down south from here on the eastern side of the island adjacent to the main temple complex of Isis is the temple of Hathor, constructed by Ptolemy VI Philometor and Ptolemy VIII Euergetes II.
 The temple included a colonnaded hall and a small forecourt.
 The hall was decorated by Augustus with depictions of the festivals in honour of Isis and Hathor.
-People eat, drink and dance while Bes plays the harp and the tambourine (accompanies by a number of apes who also play instruments or dance).
+People eat, drink, and dance while Bes plays the harp and the tambourine (accompanied by a number of apes who also play instruments or dance).
 Augustus is also depicted presenting offerings to Isis and Nephthys.

 The temple was built by Ptolemy IV Philopator and extended by Ptolemy V Epiphanes.
-The decorations depict these two pharaohs with Isis, Horus, Unnefer (one of the names of Osiris) and other gods (including Horus the Elder, Nephthys, Khnum, Satet, Anuket, Ary-hes-nefer and Tefnut).
+The decorations depict these two pharaohs with Isis, Horus, Unnefer (one of the names of Osiris) and other gods (including Horus the Elder, Nephthys, Khnum, Satet, Anuket, Ary-hes-nefer, and Tefnut).
 The roof is only partial and only six of the seventeen columns still have their capitals.